Weiprecht/DDS-MidtermProject/README.md

 - Outliers: No Significant outliers were detected in either dataset
 - Data Transformation: No data transformation has been applied to the original data.

 ** Additional Notes **
 Additional Datasets were sourced online and were used to supplement and enhance our analysis.
-These datasets are optional and not an initial requirement for the analysis.
+These datasets are optional and not an initial requirement for the analysis:
-US_locations_Data  – Used for our geographical map visualization to enhance the storytelling US Cities Data – Sourced online from https://simplemaps.com/data/us-cities and used in the geographical map visualization as well.
+US_locations_Data  – Used for our geographical map visualization to enhance the storytelling
+US Cities Data – Sourced online from https://simplemaps.com/data/us-cities and used in the geographical map visualization as well.
 Beer Consumption by State – Used to provide further insights on how much consumption by state